Hantuch/BuyTickets/README.md

 - Gtk+ Library (and its dependencies)
 - Changeable Poster, Film Titles, Schedules, & Sinpopsys

+The Source Codes are split into 3 files : main.c signals.c & misc.c ; all located inside the source folder
+-main.c contains the main function & initalizers -signals.c contains callback functions
+-misc.c contains miscellanous functions & tools
+These 3 Files are compiled using a custom makefile located inside the root folder

+There's 5 subfolders (beside library dependecies) that are critical to this program :
+-img contains image used by the program
+-glade contains the glade xml file necessary for the program to run -out contains compiled source files before built into one executable file -source contains the source codes, divided into 3 files, explained above

 Future Plan for This Program

 We "hope" to improve the program further since it hasn't met our expectations & we were faced with many difficulties when trying to reach realize this expectation.
 Planned improvement includes better seating layout, memories of previous transactions & seating, and simulations of "filled" seats. another idea is to combine the program with our other program (C-PHP Browser Ticketing) to be able to print a HTML based ticket on a browse. our last possible plan is to do nothing to it and let it be.